 In accordance with Texas Property Tax Code section 6.30 the City of Garland has contracted with Sydna H. Gordon of Gay, McCall, Isaacks, Gordon & Roberts, P.C. for the collection of delinquent taxes.
-Whereas,

-Mrs. Gordon is no longer associated with the firm of Gay, McCall, Isaacks, Gordon, & Roberts, P.C. the staff requests that Council consider a resolution to amend the contract in order to reflect Mrs. Gordon's current firm affiliation of Perdue, Brandon, Fielder, Collins & Mott, LLP.
-Unless otherwise directed by Council, this item will be scheduled for formal consideration at the July 21, 2015 Regular Meeting.
+Whereas, Mrs. Gordon is no longer associated with the firm of Gay, McCall, Isaacks, Gordon & Roberts, P.C. the staff requests that Council consider an ordinance to amend the contract in order to reflect Mrs. Gordon's current firm affiliation of Perdue, Brandon, Fielder, Collins & Mott, LLP.
+5. Consider a resolution authorizing the City Manager to execute a Memorandum of Understanding with the Texas Department of Transportation regarding adoption of the agency's Federally Approved Disadvantaged Business Enterprise Program; and providing an effective date.